crate/services-docs/docs/tutorials/edge/managed-kubernetes.rst

     kubectl get sc

-The script, once run, will validate the installation of the CrateDB Edge stack.
+The script, once run, will validate the installation of the CrateDB Cloud on Kubernetes stack.
 You can check everything is running correctly in the EKS cluster interface.